xiaohanchi/COCA/README.md

 ##### \* Competing Approaches

-We provide R scripts that implement the competing approaches mentioned in the paper<sup>\[1\]</sup>.
-To access them, use the following R code to open the file:
+We provide R code to implement the competing approaches mentioned in the paper<sup>\[1\]</sup>.
+To access it, use the following R code:

 ``` r
 open_example("alt_designs.R")
 ```

+Detailed instructions for reproducing the results in paper \[1\] are provided at the end of the script, along with some example output `.Rdata` files in `inst/example_Rdata`.

 ### Examples: Redesigning the NCT02519348 Trial